2121

 When to Consider Insurance

-Late in the Deck: If you are playing a single-deck game, where most of the cards have already been dealt, and you haven't seen many ten-value cards, the likelihood of the dealer having blackjack is higher than normal - and this could be a good time to consider taking the insurance bet option.
+Late in the Deck: If you are playing a single-deck game, where most of the cards have already been dealt, and you haven't seen many ten-value cards, the likelihood of the dealer having blackjack is higher than normal - and probability would suggest this is a better time to take insurance.

 When to Avoid Insurance